NGambini/test-oclock/README.md

 ## Demo 🚀

-App is hosted at : http://rare-ear.surge.sh/
+App is hosted at : http://fantastic-wound.surge.sh

 ## Stack 🧰

 - NX.dev for monorepo
 - Typescript
-- CSS Modules and LESS a preprocessor
+- CSS Modules and LESS as a preprocessor
 - Prettier
 - Jest and testing-library/react
 - Cypress